Joe Peschisolido: Background

-Peschisolido has a Bachelor of Arts (honours) degree in political science from Trinity College at the University of Toronto and a law degree from Osgoode Hall Law School.
+Born in Toronto, Peschisolido has a Bachelor of Arts (honours) degree in political science from Trinity College at the University of Toronto and a law degree from Osgoode Hall Law School.
 Peschisolido is a fourth degree knight of the Knights of Columbus in Richmond, a member of the Rotary Club of Richmond Sunset and a member of the Richmond Chamber of Commerce.
-He is an active parishioner of Canadian Martyrs Catholic Church and is a vegan, who believes in making healthy and sustainable food choices.
+He is a parishioner of Canadian Martyrs Catholic Church and a vegan.

 Political career

-For decades, Peschisolido was a member of the Liberal Party, where he had worked as a youth co-ordinator for Jean Chrétien's 1990 leadership campaign.
-In 1993, he joined the Reform Party of Canada (later the Canadian Alliance), running as their candidate in Etobicoke North in the 1993 general election and a subsequent 1996 by-election.
-He placed second both times.
+Peschisolido had been a longtime member of the Liberal Party of Canada, and worked as a youth co-ordinator for Jean Chrétien's 1990 leadership campaign.
+He switched to the Reform Party of Canada in 1993, and ran as their candidate in Etobicoke North in that year's federal election and a subsequent 1996 by-election, placing second both times.
+He contested the 1997 federal election again as a Reform candidate, this time placing third in Mississauga South.
+The Reform Party became the Canadian Alliance in 2000, and he participated in the leadership race before dropping out.

 First term (2000 to 2004)

-Peschisolido relocated to British Columbia, where he was elected as Member of Parliament for Richmond in the 2000 general election, defeating Liberal incumbent, Raymond Chan.

-In 2002, Peschisolido left the Canadian Alliance and crossed the floor to the Liberal Party without consulting with his constituents.
-This was due to the "process of political realignment" which eliminated both the Canadian Alliance and the Progressive Conservative Party, and instead creating the Conservative Party of Canada.
+Peschisolido relocated to British Columbia, and ran in the 2000 general election as a Canadian Alliance candidate, defeating Liberal incumbent Raymond Chan to become the Member of Parliament for Richmond.
+He served variously as the Alliance's critic on national revenue and human resources development, and was vice-chair for the Standing Committee on Human Resources Development and the Status of Persons with Disabilities.

+Disappointment over the Alliance's performance in the election led to caucus infighting, and ultimately another leadership election.
+Dissatisfied with the party's state of affairs and how it handled Roy Bailey's remarks over the appointment of Liberal MP Rey Pagtakhan as Minister of Veterans Affairs, Peschisolido left the Alliance in January 2002 and rejoined the Liberal Party.
+He was named by Chrétien as Parliamentary Secretary to the President of the Queen's Privy Council for Canada and Minister of Intergovernmental Affairs in January 2003, serving until Paul Martin became prime minister that December.
-While serving in office, Peschisolido fought to protect the rights of taxpayers by introducing the "Taxpayers' Bill of Rights" in the 37th Parliament's first, second, and third sessions.

-In 2002, Peschisolido helped broker the original Garden City land deal, which saw the transfer of said lands from the Canadian federal government to the City of Richmond.
-This deal would have seen the City of Richmond receive 75 to 80 percent of the land, with the rest of the property set aside for a trade and exhibition center, as well as commercial development.
+While in office, Peschisolido fought to protect the rights of taxpayers by introducing the "Taxpayers' Bill of Rights" in the 37th Parliament's first, second, and third sessions.
+He also helped broker the original Garden City land deal in 2002, which involved the transfer of said lands from the Canadian federal government to the City of Richmond.
+This deal would have seen the City of Richmond receive 75 to 80 percent of the land, with the rest of the property set aside for a trade and exhibition centre, as well as commercial development; the deal was halted due to a court injunction filed by the Musqueam First Nation.

-In 2003, he served as Parliamentary Secretary to the President of the Queen's Privy Council for Canada and Minister of Intergovernmental Affairs.
-He was also Vice-Chair for the Standing Committee on Human Resources Development and the Status of Persons with Disabilities.

-Peschisolido lost the Liberal nomination to his predecessor as Member of Parliament, Raymond Chan, who went on to retain the riding for the Liberals in the 2004 election.
+Peschisolido lost the Liberal nomination in 2004 to his predecessor as Member of Parliament, Raymond Chan, who went on to retain the riding for the Liberals in that year's federal election.